Botsajan/WhatsAsenaDuplicated/README.md

 - Translators

 ## License
-This project is protected by `GNU General Public Licence v3.0` license.
+This project is protected by `GNU General Public Licence v3.0` license..

 ## Contributing
 Contributing to the WhatsAsena project, world first UserBot for WhatsApp.